Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Creating the Built Ford Tough brand

 In 1961 – 44 years after the Model TT – Ford introduced its fourth-generation F-Series.
-Lower and sleeker, it debuted the company’s revolutionary twin I-beam front suspension.
+The company’s revolutionary twin I-beam front suspension debuted in 1965.
 An upscale Ranger package appeared in 1967.
 Ads emphasized improved comfort, value and durability, as Ford trucks now offered power steering and brakes, and a lower chassis profile.
 A larger SuperCab option introduced in 1974 featured more comfortable seating to attract dual-purpose work and family buyers.

 With the arrival of the sixth-generation F-Series in 1975, Ford dropped the popular F-100, replacing it with a higher-capacity F-150 pickup to combat the C/K trucks from General Motors.
 By 1977, F-Series pulled ahead in the sales race, and 26 million trucks later, Ford hasn’t looked back.